Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: How do I activate survival mode?

 > A: Survival mode is not supported in Vagabond.

+## Q: Game looks weirdly washed or dark or other visual issues.
+Is this a bug?

+> A: First try opening and closing the map once, sometimes there are weird visual issues until you do that.
+If what you're seeing still looks the same, then its likely just the intended look.
+I may tweak Cabbage ENB (default ENB preset) if there are visual oddities, but for other ENB presets provided in the list I won't do custom tweaks.

 # Known Issues